 This is going to be the easiest BBQ chicken you have ever made.
-A real crowd pleaser with little effort – win win!
+A real crowd-pleaser with little effort – win-win!
 Plus it’s great for meal prep, just put everything in the slow cooker sit back and wait.

 Chicken thighs will have a little more fat (flavor!) and more moisture.

-Chicken breasts are leaner, but also don’t pack quite the same amount of flavor as thighs.
+Once fully cooked, shred your chicken breast right in the slow cooker with 2 forks in the liquid!
+This will keep things moist and tasty.
 Using 2 forks to shred chicken is simple and easy, but some people like to place their cooked chicken breast into a hand mixer and shred that way.

 Once your shredded chicken is completely cooled, you can put it in ziplock bags or airtight containers in 1 or 2 cup portions (depending on how much you think you’ll use at a time), and store in the freezer.